-Deferred offering costs, which consist of direct incremental legal, consulting, accounting, and other fees related to the anticipated sale of the Company's common stock in the IPO, are capitalized and recorded in prepaid expenses and other current assets on the condensed balance sheets.
-After the IPO, all deferred offering costs will be reclassified into additional paid-in capital as a reduction of proceeds, net of underwriting discounts, received from the IPO on the condensed balance sheets.
+Deferred offering costs, which consist of direct incremental legal, consulting, accounting, and other fees related to the anticipated sale of the Company's common stock in the IPO, were capitalized and recorded in prepaid expenses and other current assets on the condensed balance sheets prior to the IPO.
+After the IPO, all deferred offering costs were reclassified into additional paid-in capital as a reduction of proceeds, net of underwriting discounts, received from the IPO on the condensed balance sheets.